P-p-H-d/mlib/README.md

 ##### `type * name_min(const name_t rbtree)`
 ##### `const type * name_cmin(const name_t rbtree)`

-Return a pointer to the minimum element of the tree or NULL if there is no element.
+Return a borrowed pointer to the minimum element of the tree or NULL if there is no element.

 ##### `type * name_max(const name_t rbtree)`
 ##### `const type * name_cmax(const name_t rbtree)`

-Return a pointer to the maximum element of the tree or NULL if there is no element.
+Return a borrowed pointer to the maximum element of the tree or NULL if there is no element.

 ##### `void name_it_from(name_it_t it, const name_t rbtree, const type data)`